Physical Therapy in Louisiana for Lower Back

 Eighty percent of people will have low back pain at some point in their lives.
 And nearly everyone who has low back pain once will have it again.

-Very few people who feel pain in their low back have a serious medical problem.
-Ninety percent of people who experience low back pain for the first time get better in two to six weeks.
-Only rarely do people with low back pain develop chronic back problems.
+Very few people who feel pain in their low back have a serious medical problem!
+Ninety percent of people who experience low back pain for the first time get better in 2-6 weeks and having a bout of back pain does not mean you will go on to develop chronic back issues.

 This guide will help you understand:

-- which parts make up the spine and low back
+- the anatomy of the spine and low back

 - what causes low back pain, and what the most common symptoms are